petrosg8/HY548/assignment2/README.md

     c.
         See ./mathuocgr_deployment.yaml
-        The manifest contains the same deployment/LoadBalancer pair for 2 pods serving the math.uoc.gr site.
+        The manifest contains the same deployment/LoadBalancer pair for 2 pods serving the math.uoc.gr site, aswell as the ingress object.

         We first need to enable the ingress minikube addon